 If there is one thing that’s true for pizza dough, it’s this: it needs to rise.
-Can you imagine trying to deal with pizza dough that hasn’t risen?
+Can you imagine trying to deal with pizza dough that won’t rise?
 Talk about a tasteless, flat failure.
 If your pizza dough isn’t rising like it’s supposed to, there can be many reasons behind it.

 Most of the time, it’s an issue with the yeast.
 Either the yeast was old, you didn’t use enough of it, you used too hot or cold water, or you simply didn’t “activate” it by kneading.
-Sometimes it’s a simple issue of not waiting long enough or rising in too cold of temperatures.
+Sometimes it’s a simple issue of not knowing how long pizza dough takes to rise in too cold of temperatures.

 Hey, there!
 My name is Michelle, and throughout my years of baking, I have grown fond of making pizzas.
 While I haven’t run into too many pizza doughs that wouldn’t rise, I had my fair share of a few, especially in the beginning.